-- If your goal is to strengthen and tone your midsection, for weighted exercises, choose a weight that fatigues your muscles in about 12 to 20 repetitions.
+- If your goal is to strengthen and define your midsection, for weighted exercises, choose a weight that fatigues your muscles in about 12 to 20 repetitions.
 You don’t need to do 50 to 100 repetitions of abdominal exercises.
 Save time, improve strength and pick up a weight!

 - Train the abdominals two to three times per week on non-consecutive days.
 Like any other muscle group, they need rest and recovery to repair and become stronger.

-- Consult your doctor, especially with twisting and leg-lifting exercises if you have low back pain, as these exercises may be contraindicated.
+- Consult your doctor, especially with twisting and leg-lifting exercises if you have low-back pain, as these exercises may be contraindicated.